grid-line

 undefined

-The popularity of hard kombucha continues to soar, up nearly 136% in the past 5 years.
+The popularity of hard kombucha continues to grow.

 Flying Embers is one of the most successful hard kombucha brewers.

-The startup raked in $20 million in a Series C funding round in early 2022.
+The startup has raised $45 million in VC funding to date.
 And they’ve reported 93% growth year-over-year.

 undefined